laurensiusyuda/LaurensiusYuda/README.md

 - 👋 Hi, I’m @laurensiusyuda
-- 👀 I’m interested in Web and Flutter
+- 👀 I’m interested in Flutter
-- 🌱 I’m currently learning Fullstack Development and Multiplatform Development
+- 🌱 I’m currently learning Multiplatform Development
 - 💞️ I’m looking to collaborate on anyone we can
 - 📫 How to reach me Linkedin : Laurensius Yuda